"AVA is one of the world's most exciting music festivals"

 Please note that if it is not paid by then your ticket will be void and the first payment is non-refundable.
 The RA resale queue will not be available for deposit tickets.

 We are pleased to be able to offer residents tickets this year with a 20% discount.

-The catchment area for residents tickets covers the following area:
+The catchment area for resident tickets covers the docklands area only.

 AVA is a true indication of what we are capable of if we are united and that music transcends all barriers that for generations has kept our young people apart…keep er’ lit AVA.
 JG Wilkes (Optimo)